Coral Reef Ecosystem Accounting

 This worked example demonstrates the compilation of coral reef ecosystem accounts for a hypothetical atoll system representative of a Pacific small island developing state.
 The example follows the extent-condition-services-valuation sequence and illustrates the key accounting entries and calculations.

 Setting: A national EAA containing an atoll with 4,850 hectares of coral reef ecosystem classified as M1.3 Photic coral reefs.
 The reef system includes fringing reefs (2,900 ha), patch reefs (1,200 ha), and barrier reef sections (750 ha).
+National monitoring data document persistent sediment and nutrient pressure on the fringing reef component from terrestrial runoff; consistent with the guidance in Section 3.1, a separate fringing-reef condition account is compiled alongside the spatially aggregated atoll-wide account presented below, with both reported in the published account metadata.

 Step 1: Extent account (year t to t+1)